ukparliament/styleguide/app/assets/stylesheets/objects/README.md

 Detailed information on the using the Pugin grid system can be found by reading the following documents in your Pugin submodule:

 1. Pugin bespoke grid system - 'pugin/app/assets/stylesheets/objects/README.md'
-2. Bourbon Neat overview - the 'pugin/app/assets/stylesheets/objects/BOURBON-NEAT-GRID.md'
+2. Bourbon Neat overview - 'pugin/app/assets/stylesheets/objects/BOURBON-NEAT-GRID.md'

 ## Style Guide Layouts